Clar-Junior/ping-single-column-coming-soon-page/README.md

 ### Continued development

-I wanna continue focusing on Tailwindcss and semantica HTML, besides the Javascritpt.
+I wanna continue focusing on Tailwindcss and semantic HTML, besides the Javascritpt.
 Improves techniques and go deeper into applications logic.

 ## Author